 Q. Wealthy countries have low fertility rates, so why not just increase a nation’s Gross Domestic Product and let birth rates fall naturally?

 The correlation between TFR and GDP shown above is often presented as evidence that poverty causes high birth rates.
 It could just as easily show that high birth rates cause poverty.
-Are people breeding more because they are poor, or are they poor because they breed more?
+Are people procreating more because they are poor, or are they poor because they procreate more?
 Many countries have low birth rates and low per capita GDP, so other factors are likely involved.

 A dynamic chart from Gapminder shows TFR and per capita income over time.